pedromartinezleis/ML-Heart-Desease/README.md

 ![HeartCare](https://github.com/pedromartinezleis/ML-Heart-Desease/blob/main/imagenes/logo_sergas2.png)
 # HeartCare
 Machine Learning Model that predicts undiagnosed heart Disease.
-The model used was XGBoostClassifier and it was optimized with Hyperopt.
+The model used was Gradient Boosting Algorithm.
 It was trained with over 900 observations from Cleveland, Hungary, Switzerland, Long Beach CA, Stalog (Heart) Data Set.

-This repository includes a presentation of the project in the "PresentationHeartcare.pdf".
-Also, in the test folder there are two python scripts that autofill the app (using Selenium) for a quick demonstration.
 All the data was obtained from:  https://www.kaggle.com/fedesoriano/heart-failure-prediction

 ## Screenshot of the App